 Sometimes the traditional fabric tubes that sit inside the house at the base of the door aren’t enough – especially when the wind gets howling!
 For added protection from drafts, we like to make double-sided door draft stoppers.
 They slide under the door and provide draft protection on both sides.
 Genious!
 We suggest these for any doors that are exposed to high winds.

 No-Sew Door Draft Stoppers

 If you don’t feel like sewing or haven’t mastered that DIY skill yet, don’t worry.
-There are some great no-sew methods for making draft stoppers that will keep your home just as warm and toasty as the sewing projects.
+There are some great DIY door draft stopper no sew methods that will keep your home just as warm and toasty as the sewing projects above.

 Socks/Tights as Door Draft Stoppers

 Whether you sew or not, making a draft stopper is easy.
-This DIY project saves you the cost of buying a draft stopper at the store.
+These DIY door stoppers save you the cost of buying a draft stopper at the store.
 Even better, it reduces your heating costs all winter long!
 We like the double-sided ones for exterior doors and the single-sided ones for interior doors like closets and basements.
 Just our $.02

 Have fun with this DIY project and stay warm everyone!